A Body Language Guide: 15 Common Nonverbal Cues

 Sitting on the floor with one’s ankles crossed and feet under the knees is often seen as a sign of comfort and thoughtfulness.
 Names for this posture vary.
 In the Pacific regions, it is often called "lotus pose" and is displayed in both modern and ancient illustrations of thinkers and holy men and is believed to have been adopted as one of the most comfortable poses for long-term meditation.
 It is also used in martial arts ceremonies when the martial artists are sitting to observe or listen to teachers and masters.

-Body language while standing
+Body language or nonverbal communication while standing

 We’re often on our feet when interacting with others (e.g., during social functions).
 So, knowing what a speaker is saying with their stance, posture, etc., can be important.
 The following are some examples of nonverbal communication while standing.